zxer0/jess-docs/README.md

         of child becomes 1?
 - filtering by label doesn't go deep enough*
 - editing does not need to refresh the whole page
+- i don't think we can add parents... that's maybe bad. ya we can